 4. Baked Beans

-Another classic dish that is enjoyed not just in America but worldwide (I eat them for breakfast every time I am in Europe!).
-Baked beans are the perfect pair for barbeques but can also be paired with other meals such as potatoes, hot dogs, grilled cheese, and more!
-They are also an easy dish to make, which means that you can take them with you on potlucks or picnics.
+Another classic dish that is enjoyed not just in America, but worldwide (I eat them for breakfast every time I am in Europe!).
+Baked beans are the perfect pair for barbecues but can also be paired with other meals such as potatoes, hot dogs, grilled cheese, and more.

 Recipe: Smoky Baked Beans by Jessica